trim21/transmission-rpc/doc/reference/transmissionrpc.rst

 --------

 In Python 2.6 it is possible to supply a timeout to a HTTP request.
-This is accessible through transmissionrpc by either changing the timeout property of a Client object or supply the named argument ``timeout`` in most methods of Client.
+This is accessible through transmission_rpc by either changing the timeout property of a Client object or supply the named argument ``timeout`` in most methods of Client.
 The default timeout is 30 seconds.